Private Pilot Licence (PPL)

 Ground School Schedule & Examinations

 A minimum of 45 hours of ground school must be completed.
 Every month there is a new session starting, which runs for 16 weeks.
 However, if you attend ground school 3 to 4 times per week, you can complete the required hours in as little as 5 weeks.
 During this time you will gain valuable knowledge in Air Law, Navigation, Meteorology, and Aeronautics – General Knowledge.
-Please feel free to refer to our current Private Ground School schedule :PPL Ground School February-May 2018.
-These classes will help prepare you for the mandatory Transport Canada Written Examination, which can now be taken at the Brampton Flight Centre.
+Please feel free to refer to our current Private Ground School schedules :PPL Ground School May 2018 – Aug 2018 revised; PPL Ground School Aug 2018 – Nov 2018 These classes will help prepare you for the mandatory Transport Canada Written Examination, which can now be taken at the Brampton Flight Centre.
 A minimum of 60% must be obtained in each of the 4 sections.
 A flight test must be completed by a Flight Test Examiner.
 You must also pass an oral English Proficiency Exam.

 Learn to Fly in 4 Easy Steps!